Run FC Ltd respects your privacy and is committed to protecting your personal data.

 • Fundraising Data includes which charity you are supporting and how much you have raised for them.
 We also collect, use and share Aggregated Data such as statistical or demographic data for any purpose.
 Aggregated Data may be derived from your personal data but is not considered personal data in law as this data does not directly or indirectly reveal your identity.
 For example, we may aggregate your Usage Data to calculate the percentage of users accessing a specific website feature.
 However, if we combine or connect Aggregated Data with your personal data so that it can directly or indirectly identify you, we treat the combined data as personal data which will be used in accordance with this privacy notice.
 We do not collect any details about your race or ethnicity, religious or philosophical beliefs, sex life, sexual orientation, political opinions, trade union membership, or any genetic or biometric data, nor do we collect any information about criminal convictions and offences.

-If you fail to provide personal data Where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with services).
+If you fail to provide personal data where we need to collect personal data by law, or under the terms of a contract we have with you and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you with services).

 In this case, we may have to cancel a service you have with us, but we will notify you if this is the case at the time.

-How The Sports Media Agency Collects Personal Data
+How Run FC Ltd Collects Personal Data

 We use different methods to collect data from and about you including through: